 O’Connell was the Vice Chair of Equity & Inclusion for the Mechanical Engineering Department at UC Berkeley, where she successfully fundraised over $350,000 to support activities aimed at decreasing the engineering workforce pipeline from high school through graduate school.
 O’Connell is currently serving as the Associate Dean for Inclusive Excellence in the College of Engineering, where she established summer research experiences at Berkeley to diversify the pipeline to graduate school.

-Daniel Oates is a Global Technology Policy Advisor and Acting Deputy Director in the Office of Multilateral Affairs, Division of International Communications and Information Policy, Bureau of Economic and Business Affairs, at the U.S. Department of State.
+Daniel Oates is a Global Technology Policy Advisor and Team Lead for Multilateral Engagement in the Office of Multilateral Affairs, Bureau of Cyberspace and Digital Policy (CDP), at the U.S. Department of State.
 He represents the United States on digital economy and information and communication technology (ICT) policy in the Group of Seven (G7), Group of Twenty (G20), the International Telecommunication Union (ITU) and other international fora.
 He also focuses on emerging digital technology policy issues such as artificial intelligence (AI).
 Oates co-leads the State Department’s AI policy coordination group and has represented the Department on the U.S. National Science and Technology Council’s Subcommittee on Machine Learning and AI since 2016.
-Before joining the Economic Bureau in 2013, Oates worked for three years in the Office of the Science and Technology Adviser to the Secretary of State (E/STAS), and has also served in the White House Office of Science and Technology Policy (OSTP).
+Prior to the creation of the CDP Bureau in 2022, Oates worked on digital policy issues in the Economic Bureau (2013-2022), the Office of the Science and Technology Adviser to the Secretary of State (2010-2013), and has also served in the White House Office of Science and Technology Policy (2011).
 Oates has a Masters degree of Engineering and Public Policy from the University of Maryland, and a Bachelor’s degree in Physics and Mathematics from Indiana University.
 He also serves in his local community as President of the Calvert Hills Citizens Association.

 Kajal Pancholi serves as the President and Chief Executive Officer of Avatar Technologies, Inc. Founded in 2006, Avatar specializes in systems engineering, mission assurance and software development solutions for federal government and commercial customers in the defense, civilian aerospace and space exploration sectors.